• Skip to primary navigation

 Critics have applauded the film’s refusal to give viewers any easy answer to the question of facial difference.
 I am interested in how far we can move past it, to see a person in their entirety.
 When Pearson is in a film that doesn’t mention visible difference, we will have evolved as a society.
 As I walk him to his taxi, Pearson is stared at repeatedly, and I am unsure whether it’s because of his fame, or the way he looks.
 He tells me that when he first met Stan, and Stan wanted to get into the role, he had said to him: “I could talk to you for ages, until the cows come home, about having a disfigurement and you’ll never, ever get it.
 Though, equally, what you do understand is what it’s like to be known and lose privacy that way.
 I’ve always said the two ways to lose your anonymity in society are either to have a disfigurement or become famous.
 So, I’ve kind of shafted myself on both counts.
 The public still thinks they own you, or that you owe them something.”

-Dr Fay Bound Alberti is professor of modern history at King’s College London, where she is director of Interface and the Centre for Technology and the Body.
+Dr Fay Bound-Alberti is professor of modern history at King’s College London, where she is director of Interface and the Centre for Technology and the Body.
 Her new book Face Value: A Cultural History of Being Human will be published by Allen Lane in 2025

 Further reading